10 reasons why you should visit Buenos Aires right now

-In Argentina, milanesas is a principal dish, and it does require to add some spices to the meat to give flavor.
-You add melted cheese on top of it, ham, and tomato, giving rise to the typical Neapolitan Milanesa, and accompany them with french fries, mashed potatoes, rice or salads.
+In Argentina, milanesas is a principal dish, and it does require adding some spices to the meat to give flavor.
+You add melted cheese on top of it, ham, and tomato, giving rise to the typical Neapolitan Milanesa, and accompany them with french fries, mashed potatoes, rice, or salads.

 Of course, this does not end here; there is much more that you should try, such as dulce de leche, typical Argentine pizzas, alfajores, provolones, etc.

-When talking about Buenos Aires neighborhoods, we must mention 5 of the most tourist neighborhoods where each one has its own charms.
+When talking about neighborhoods in Buenos Aires, we must mention 5 of the most tourist neighborhoods where each one has its own charms.
 If you travel to Buenos Aires, you should take a walk around here:

 If you are looking for something colorful to post on Instagram, you should stop by this place.
 It is a very colorful neighborhood full of tourism and nice people who enjoy dancing the tango.
 Here you will see open-air museums, buildings from the colonial era, traditional restaurants, and the Boca Juniors Stadium.

 This is a very popular neighborhood where you can visit the Sarmiento Frigate, enjoy the gastronomic offer, cross the Puente de la Mujer (The Woman Bridge) and walk through the ecological reserve to watch the sunset.